savonrb/savon/index.md

 end
 {% endhighlight %}

-Whether you're using a WSDL or specifying the target namespaces manually, Savon will register the `xmlns:wsdl` namespace (pointing to the target namespace) for you.

 The HTTP object
 ---------------

-[HTTPI::Request](http://github.com/rubiii/httpi/blob/master/lib/httpi/request.rb) is provided by the [HTTPI](http://rubygems.org/gems/httpi) gem and provides various settings for customizing HTTP requests.
-Savon executes GET requests for retrieving remote WSDL documents and POST requests for each SOAP request.
+[HTTPI::Request](http://github.com/rubiii/httpi/blob/eight/lib/httpi/request.rb) is provided by the [HTTPI](http://rubygems.org/gems/httpi) gem and represents an HTTP request.
+Savon executes a GET request to retrieve remote WSDL documents and POST requests for each SOAP request.

-So because it's a dependency, I'm only going to document one SOAP-specific detail and point you to the [HTTPI documentation](http://github.com/rubiii/httpi) for additional information.
+I'm only going to document a few interesting details and point you to the [HTTPI documentation](http://github.com/rubiii/httpi) for additional information.

 Note: HTTPI is still a very young project and might not support everything you need.
 Please don't hesitate to [file bugs](http://github.com/rubiii/httpi/issues) or [make wishes](http://httpi.uservoice.com) for the library to support additional features.

 ### SOAPAction

-...
+SOAPAction is an HTTP header information required by legacy services.
+If present, the header value must have double quotes surrounding the URI-reference (SOAP 1.1. spec, section 6.1.1).
+Here's how you would set/overwrite the SOAPAction header:

+{% highlight ruby %}
+http.headers["SOAPAction"] = '"urn:example#service"'
+{% endhighlight %}

+### Cookies

+If your service relies on cookies to handle sessions, you can grab the cookie from the [HTTPI::Response](http://github.com/rubiii/httpi/blob/eight/lib/httpi/response.rb) and set it for the next request:

+{% highlight ruby %}
+client.http.headers["Cookie"] = response.http.headers["Set-Cookie"]
+{% endhighlight %}

 The WSSE object
 ---------------

-[Savon::WSSE](http://github.com/rubiii/savon/blob/dev/lib/savon/wsse.rb) allows you to use [WSSE authentication](http://www.oasis-open.org/committees/wss/documents/WSS-Username-02-0223-merged.pdf) (PDF).
+[Savon::WSSE](http://github.com/rubiii/savon/blob/eight/lib/savon/wsse.rb) allows you to use [WSSE authentication](http://www.oasis-open.org/committees/wss/documents/WSS-Username-02-0223-merged.pdf) (PDF).

 {% highlight ruby %}
 # sets the WSSE credentials